openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

       <bitbake-user-manual/bitbake-user-manual-intro:Layers>` and other
       repositories managed by ``bitbake-setup`` are stored and updated.

+   -  ``site.conf``: a BitBake configuration file that contains site specific configurations for your build environment.
+When it is created, it contains some variable definitions that are based on your current :term:`settings`.
+      Comments in this file will help you understand what these variables correspond to.

+      These configurations are shared between the :term:`setups <Setup>`.

 #.
 Source the ``init-build-env`` file present in the :term:`BitBake Build`
    directory: